RayKayy/chatty-app/README.md

 4. Navigate to *localhost:3000* on your browser of choice and enjoy chatting realtime with your friends.
-> Change the server settingd for the hicaht-app/hichat-server according to your setup!
+> Change the server settings for the hicaht-app/hichat-server according to your setup!

 ### Features